pengfu/vue-baidu-map/README.md

 ## Usage

-The following is an example to show how it works with a search input to get position of every marker from the map in real-time.
+The following is an example to show how to get the postion of the mouse clicking area.

 ```vue
 <template>